nickbabcock/HighPerformanceUnsafeCSharp/README.md

 # High Performance Unsafe C#

-First off, the title of the repo may be a repo.
+First off, the title of the repo may be a misnomer.
 High performance code and unsafe C# code aren't a correlation (that I've found and demonstate in some instances).
 Anyways, this repo houses code that tries to find the fastest way to accomplish a task (think microptimizations).
 This often includes various